-Furthermore, said person must understand clearly and completely how other related laws are interpreted by the competent authorities or courts, and must take into consideration performance of his/her real estate business in a transparent and accountable manner in order to satisfy the authorities.
+Furthermore, said person must understand clearly and completely how other related laws are interpreted by the competent authorities or courts and must take into consideration the performance of his/her real estate business in a transparent and accountable manner in order to satisfy the authorities.

 Apart from the land law and the CCC as described above, every person who is considering owning or possessing land, or performing a real estate business in Thailand, must take into account other related laws, as follows:

 - The National Park Act, B.E.
 2504 (1961),